 I am not the landowner but have always been the designee/outfitter and have limited power of attorney.
 Can I complete the registration forms and applications for the landowner?
 No. The deeded landowner is required to complete and sign the registration forms and any application, leftover request form, and voucher.
 Call CPW – Limited License section if you need further information.

 What is a voucher?
 If your application(s), or a choice on the leftover request form, is successful in the drawing process, a voucher for the specific huntcode awarded will be mailed to the landowner who can then distribute the voucher directly to any eligible hunter.
-The eligible hunter will take the voucher to a CPW office, or license agent, and redeem the voucher for a proper and valid license.
+The eligible hunter will take the voucher to a CPW office, or sales agent, and redeem the voucher for a proper and valid license.
 At that time, the hunter will pay the appropriate license fee(s) and receive the license.
 Annual bag limits still apply.

 What if I sell some of the property registered in this Landowner Preference System, or I re-deed the property to a new deeded name?
 If there is ANY change in the information provided on the Priority Landowner Preference Registration, the landowner MUST contact CPW – Limited License section immediately; this includes changes in ownership or boundaries.
 This must be done PRIOR to submitting any acreage applications or leftover license request forms.
 Priority Landowner Preference Registrations, applications, leftover forms, vouchers, and preference points are NOT transferable in the event of any change to the deeded ownership (example: sale of property, transfer/trade of property, re-deeding the property, etc.).